Did you know that?

 The main ways to get to Amsterdam are by air, by train, by bus, and by car.
 Generally, getting to Amsterdam by air is better if you’re traveling from non-European countries, while the bus, the train, and the car are better options if you’re traveling from Europe.

 The main airport in Amsterdam is Schiphol International Airport (AMS) and it is located 17 km away from the city center.
-It is one of the busiest ones in the world and serves frequent flights from/to all over the world.
+It is one of the busiest airports in the world and serves frequent flights from/to numerous cities.
 Several international airlines fly to Schiphol International Airport, like Emirates, Lufthansa, Air France, and US Airways.

-Tip: If you’re traveling to Amsterdam from Europe, we highly recommend booking your tickets well in advance, to score the best prices.
+Tip: If you’re traveling to Amsterdam from Europe, we highly recommend that you book your tickets well in advance, to score the best prices.

 How to get to Amsterdam city center from the airport